State-of-the-Art Orthodontic Care for Your Child

 Dr. Grussmark offers early treatment plans for our younger patients.
-These plans act as preventative care, using appliances such as partial braces to guide the development of your child’s teeth, preventing misalignment from developing in the future.
+These plans deliver preventative care, using appliances such as partial braces to guide the development of your child’s teeth.
+Measure like these can help prevent alignment issues from developing in the future.

 If any of the following conditions apply to your child, they may be a good candidate for an early orthodontic treatment plan:

 - Loss of one or more permanent teeth

 - Crowded teeth